 Did you have to make any adjustments in the way that you interacted with people?

-Yes, but at Salisbury and South Wilts Golf Club, everyone is relaxed and friendly.
+Yes, but at the club, everyone is relaxed and friendly.
 I have special needs and people respect it.

 So, you’ve got big plans for this year?